EliudBretado-data/sales-drop-analysis-client-dependency/README.md

-Heavy dependency on client C001
+The business showed a high dependency on client C001, especially in the North region.

-The North region was the most affected

-C001 reduced purchases significantly in March

-Lack of client diversification increased risk exposure
+## Risk Identified

+Revenue concentration created a structural vulnerability.